MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 ## Samira Hajizadeh, MSc Student & Internship
 <img align="left" src="https://mhm-lab.github.io/images/samira.png" width="150 px" style="padding: 10px"> <br>
 My primary interest is applying machine learning techniques to healthcare.
 I recently completed my BSc at the University of Tehran, where I focused on anomaly detection in medical images.
-Currently, I am pursuing an MSc at Columbia University while interning at the MHM-Lab, where I explore the use of large language models and its putative impact on mental health.
+Currently, I am pursuing an MSc at Columbia University while interning at the laboratory for mental health mapping.
+Here, I explore the use of large language models and its putative impact on mental health.
 Outside of research, I enjoy traveling, socializing, and reading novels.
 [Samira's email](mailto:)
 <br>
 <br>
 <br>